 Search Menu

 With fall comes football, and with football comes tailgating.
-Gathering with friends to cheer on your team is a blast, and tailgating can be even more fun with your furry, four-legged pals.
+Gathering with friends to cheer on your team is a blast, and tailgating can be even more fun with your dogs by your side.

-If you plan on including your dog in tailgating activities, there are a few important tips you should be mindful of to make sure your pup is having as much fun as you are, and, more importantly, staying safe.
+If you plan on including your dog in tailgating activities, there are a few important tips you should be mindful of to make sure they’re having as much fun as you are, and, more importantly, staying safe.

 Once you know your dog is ready for the tailgate, check out the forecast for game day.
 Will your dog be safe and comfortable?
-If it’s too hot, your dog could overheat, and colder temperatures aren’t ideal either.
+If it’s too hot, your dog could overheat.
+Colder temperatures aren’t ideal either.
 If inclement weather is expected, make sure you bring proper rain gear for your dog.

 Before heading out, make sure you have all the food ready — especially your dog’s food and water.
 Your dog shouldn’t be eating human food like buffalo wings or ribs, which aren’t safe for dogs.
-So, it’s important you’re stocked with proper food and water for your pup, plus bowls for them to use.
+So, it’s important you’re stocked with proper food and water for your dog, plus bowls for them to use.
 For hot days, consider bringing frozen treats, ice, and cold water.
-If it’s especially sunny, make sure you find plenty of shade for your pup.
+If it’s especially sunny, make sure you find a spot with plenty of shade for your dog.

 It’s always a good idea to keep your dog on a leash in a busy place like a tailgate.
 Your dog should also have up-to-date tags in case they get away and find another group to tailgate with.
 Even with the most well-behaved dog, you can’t guarantee that other dogs, intoxicated people, or children will behave as well.

 While you may consider a crate to contain your dog if need be, you should never lock your dog in a car.
-A hot car can quickly lead to heatstroke.
+Sitting in a hot car can quickly lead to heatstroke in dogs.

 With all the drinking, cheering, and rowdiness, tailgates tend to attract some boisterous people.
 It’s best practice to keep your dog away from people who may be drunk, loud, or disrespectful to your dog.
 It can be easy for a dog to become overwhelmed if strangers aren’t respecting their space.

 Not every dog will enjoy tailgating.
 With so much commotion, it can be overwhelming, and dog owners should keep an eye on their dogs throughout the day.
-Body language cues such as hair standing up, ears back, panting, or shaking can indicate that they’re unhappy, agitated, or overwhelmed.
+Body language cues such as hair standing up, ears back, panting, or shaking can indicate that a dog is feeling unhappy, agitated, or overwhelmed.

 If you’re keeping an eye out for cues and you’re dog seems uncomfortable or overwhelmed, you should remove them from the situation.
-They may just need to go on a walk or be temporarily removed from the area, but if they’re seriously stressed out — you may want to consider heading home to drop your dog off.
+They may just need to go on a walk or be temporarily removed from the area.
+But if your dog seems seriously stressed out, you may want to consider heading home to drop them off.

 Don’t forget to bring pet waste bags with you to tailgate.
-Tailgating etiquette dictates to clean up your area before heading in for the game or heading home, but it’s especially important to clean up after your dog, especially if you plan on bringing them back for your next tailgating adventure.
+Tailgating etiquette dictates to clean up your area before heading in for the game or heading home.
+It’s especially important to clean up after your dog, especially if you plan on bringing them back for your next tailgating adventure.

 https://www.akc.org/wp-admin/admin-ajax.php